SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Input type image supports the attributes ‹img› supports, in addition to the usual ones of input.
 When clicked, input type="image" behaves like submit, but also sends the coordinates of the area being clicked.
-The coordinates of an input type="image" will be submitted as ‹name›.x=‹coord›&name.y=‹coord›
+The coordinates of an input type="image" will be submitted as ‹name›.x=‹coord›＆name.y=‹coord›

 ######## submit